-For the period ended 30 September 2018 the following expenditure commitments exist.
+For the period ended 31 December 2018 the following expenditure commitments were incurred.

-Australia - Beetaloo Sub-Basin, Northern Territory, Australia
+Australia - Beetaloo Sub-basin, Northern Territory, Australia

-The Group is conducting a nine well drilling programme with its joint venture partner, Origin.
-The details are as follows:
+The Group planned a 9 well drilling programme which commenced in 2015 with its farm-out partners.
+The details were as follows:

-- Origin to pay the full cost of the drilling of the next vertical well and the drilling and fracture stimulation of two horizontal wells, 90 day production tests and micro seismic with a capped expenditure of approximately A\$65 million, any cost overrun funded by each party in proportion to their working interest. - Origin to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.
+- Farminees to pay the full cost of completing the first five wells estimated at A\$64 million, funding any cost overruns. - Farminees to pay the full cost of the next two horizontally fracture stimulated wells 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest. - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.